phone_icon

 Southern Tuscany - Florence: 1 hr. /1 hr.
 20 mins. approx.

 Enchanting landscapes, magical hilltop hamlets and vineyars in The Southern Tuscany, in addition to cities with rich history in Italy.
-Start in Rome (the Eternal City, with its stunning architecture like the Colosseum and the Roman Forum and delicious food), after that, catch a train to Florence (capital of Italy’s Tuscany region, is home to many masterpieces of Renaissance art and architecture).
-From there, with a Rental Car, leap up to Southern Tuscany (boasting the most captivating countryside and vineyards that produce Tuscany's mightiest red wines in cities like: Montepulciano, San Gimignano, Pienza and Volterra).
-Drive back to Florence to drop off the car and finisht this trip, travelling by train to Venice (set on gorgeous canals, intimate Gondola rides will guide you past sumptuous palaces and under sculpted bridges).
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotel and activities.
+Start in Rome (the Eternal City, with the Colosseum, Roman Forum and delicious food), after that, catch a train to Florence (Italy’s Tuscany region, is home to Renaissance art and architecture).
+From there, with a Rental Car, leap up to Southern Tuscany (captivating countryside and vineyards that produce Tuscany's mightiest red wines in cities like: Montepulciano, San Gimignano, Pienza and Volterra).
+Drive back to Florence to drop off the car and finisht this trip, travelling by train to Venice (set on gorgeous canals, intimate Gondola rides under sculpted bridges).

 Flexible Itinerary